aptos-foundation/AIPs/aips/aip-x.md

 We have implemented the prover service already, and plan to deploy it as part of mainnet release v1.10.

-## Security Considerations

- > - Does this result in a change of security assumptions or our threat model?
- > - Any potential scams?
-What are the mitigation strategies?
- > - Any security implications/considerations?
- > - Any security design docs or auditing materials that can be shared?

-* DDOS-ing prover service

 ## Open Questions